timarkh/tsakorpus/docs/configuration.rst

     - ``gloss_selection`` (dictionary) -- dictionary that describes what should appear in the Gloss selection popup.
 Currently, its only key is ``columns``, where the value is a list containing lists of tag descriptors, each of these inner lists representing a single column in the popup.
 Each descriptor is a dictionary with possible keys ``type`` (obligatory), ``value`` and ``tooltip``.
 The corresponding values are strings. ``type`` parameter can equal ``tag`` (description of a gloss tag), ``header`` (description of a header for a group of gloss tags), or ``separator`` (a line that separates one group of tags from another). ``value`` and ``tooltip`` determine what text will appear on the tag an on the tooltip.

     - ``gloss_shortcuts`` (dictionary) -- dictionary where keys are shortcuts for gloss search and values are the regexes they should translate into when searching.
-The shortcuts can, for example, be umbrella tags like "case" that should be replaced by a disjunction of actual case tags like "(nom|gen|dat)".
-These transformations are applied to the contents of the gloss search input before further processing.
+The shortcuts can, for example, be umbrella tags like ``CASE`` that should be replaced by a disjunction of actual case tags like ``(NOM|ACC|DAT)``.
+These transformations are applied to the contents of the Gloss search input before further processing.

     - ``gr_fields_order`` (list of strings) -- list of names of :doc:`category names </categories>` (without the ``gr.`` prefix) which defines in which order their values should be displayed in word analyses.
 (Since they are stored in a nested object, they are unordered in the database).

+    - ``gramm_shortcuts`` (dictionary) -- dictionary where keys are shortcuts for grammatical tags and values are the Boolean expressions they should translate into when searching.
+The shortcuts can, for example, be umbrella tags like ``case`` that should be replaced by a disjunction of actual case tags like ``(nom|gen|dat)``.
+Or they can stand for a traditional category label that is annotated differently in your data, e.g. ``aorist`` could translate into ``pst,pfv``.
+These transformations are applied to the contents of the Grammar search input before further processing.

     - ``gramm_selection`` (dictionary) -- what should appear in the Grammar selection popup.
 Has same contents as ``gloss_selecton``.